dukeofharen/httplaceholder/docs/API.md

 ### Tenants

 Tenants allow you to group your stubs.
 When you've assigned a "tenant" field to your stub (see [conditions](CONDITIONS.md) for more information), you can perform batch operations on a larger set of stubs.
 The tenants endpoint helps you with this.

+### Scenarios

+Scenarios allow you to enable stateful behavior in your stubs.
+A stub can be put under 1 scenario and 1 scenario can contain many stubs.
+A scenario has the following variables:
+* Hit counter: the number of times a stub that falls under a specific scenario has been hit.
+* State: a state, represented as a simple string.
+The starting state of a scenario is `Start`.

+The scenarios can be set by using the stub condition checkers and response writers or by using the API.

+The scenarios are only stored in memory for the time being, so restarting HttPlaceholder resets the scenarios.

+To read more about scenarios, go to [conditions](CONDITIONS.md) or [response](RESPONSE.md).